 Helen’s eyes suddenly grew wide.
 “Don’t go,” she said.

 “What?”
 Rose said.
 “Did you forget a pill?
 How can I say no?”

 “Trust me,” Helen said.
 “Don’t go.
 We’ll stay here.
 I’ll make a roast and applesauce.
 We can watch The Sound of Music.
 You love that movie!”

 “You’re being silly, Helen,” Rose said.
 “I’m going to call them right now.
 Oh, this is so exciting!”

-Rose ran into the kitchen to get the phone.
-Helen sighed deeply and waited for the senility to make the bad feeling in her guy dissipate.
+Rose jogged into the kitchen to get the phone.
+Helen sighed deeply and waited for the senility to make the bad feeling in her gut dissipate.

-“How you doing wit them dishes, D?”
+“How you doing with those dishes, Kid?”
 Paulie asked coming into the dish washing area an hour and a half after he left Da’Quarius.